Secret recording shows GOP’s Nunes saying Rosenstein impeachment would delay Supreme Court pick

 Nunes also appeared to say that if a campaign received and released stolen emails from a foreign government — he used a hypothetical example of McMorris Rodgers getting secret information from Portugal, where his ancestors are from — there would be a criminal element to that.

 "But ultimately let's say the Portuguese came and brought her some stolen emails.
 And she decided to release those.
-Okay, now we have a problem, right?”
+OK, now we have a problem, right?”
 Nunes said.
-"Because somebody stole the emails, gave 'em to Cathy, Cathy released 'em.
+"Because somebody stole the emails, gave them to Cathy, Cathy released them.
 Well, if that's the case, then that's criminal."

 TRMS Exclusive: Devin Nunes at fundraiser audio clip 4Aug.09.201801:27

 No information has been publicly released from the Mueller probe that anyone in the Trump campaign was involved in the dissemination of stolen Democratic emails during the presidential campaign.
-Trump has repeatedly denied any collusion took place with Russian operatives and has called the Mueller investigation a "witch hunt."
+Trump has repeatedly denied that any collusion took place between his campaign and Russian operatives and has called the Mueller investigation a "witch hunt."